daleonpz/Research-Project/chapter2.md

                 design should take into account orthogonality
                 and extensibility.

-Understanbility the follower code should be understandable.
+Understandability the follower code should be understandable.
 Comments
                 should be relevant, variable and function names should be self explanatory, the code sections should be well defined (includes, global/static/volatile